- Flattens Bellied/Warped/Bowed Guitar Soundboards

 - Made in USA

 The famous JLD Bridge Doctor (Brass Pin Mount) gets a face lift with this new model, which includes hand-set Abalone inlays at the top of each brass pin.
-The standard Brass Pin Mount model has flat-top brass pins.
 This is a hard to find item, but we have it here at Blue Star Music!

 A unique solution to a common bridge problem, this spruce device attaches beneath a guitar bridge.
 An adjustable spruce "pressure post" rests against the tailblock, providing leverage to flatten the soundboard.
 This results in increased playability and better action, increased volume and sustain, and improved string balance.
 The overall result is an amazing improvement in the richness and depth of the sound on your guitar.